-On an ongoing basis, the capitalized costs are reviewed on a property-by-property basis to consider if there is any impairment on the mineral property interest.
+On an ongoing basis, the capitalized costs are reviewed on a property-by-property basis to consider if there is any impairment on the subject mineral property interest.
 Management's determination for the impairment is based on: i) whether the Company's exploration programs on the mineral property interests have significantly changed, such that previously identified resource targets are no longer being pursued; ii) whether exploration results to date are promising and whether additional exploration work is being planned in the foreseeable future; or iii) whether remaining lease terms are insufficient to conduct necessary studies or exploration work.
-As at April 30, 2006, management believes that no impairment relating to the mineral property interests and deferred exploration costs was required.

-The recorded cost of mineral property interests is based on cash paid and the assigned value of share consideration issued for mineral property interest acquisitions and exploration costs incurred.
+The recorded cost of mineral property interests and deferred exploration costs is based on cash paid and the value of share consideration issued for mineral property interest acquisitions and exploration costs incurred.
 The recorded amount may not reflect recoverable value as this will be dependent on future development programs, the nature of the mineral deposit, commodity prices, adequate funding and the ability of the Company to bring its projects into production.

 Cost recoveries consist of mining tax credits from the Province of British Columbia.
 Claims for tax credits are accrued upon the Company attaining reasonable assurance of collection from the Canada Revenue Agency and from the Province of British Columbia.
-As at April 30, 2006 and January 31, 2006, cost recoveries related solely to the Morrison claims and are recorded as a cost recovery of deferred exploration costs.
+As at July 31, 2006 and January 31, 2006, cost recoveries related solely to the Morrison claims and are recorded as a cost recovery of deferred exploration costs.